BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ## Detailed Product Description

-For a detailed description of the architecture and components of the model, please refer to [phase #1.](https://github.com/BalloonBox-Inc/SCRTnetwork_oracle/blob/main/SCRTSybil.md#detailed-product-description)
+For a detailed description of the architecture and components of the model, please refer to [phase #1](https://github.com/BalloonBox-Inc/SCRTnetwork_oracle/blob/main/SCRTSybil.md#detailed-product-description) of this oracle.

 ## Value Capture for Secret Network Ecosystem